zeefoo/liferay-react-example/README.md

 # liferay-react-example

-*Simple router* is a very simple react app, with react-router-dom as single dependency.
+*Simple-router* is a very simple react app, with react-router-dom as single dependency.

 *React-portlet* is the same react app but in Liferay Portlet context.
 Because of react-router-dom dependency this portlet produces an error in the browser dev-console.